Homme en caban devant son combi vintage

 Schéma détaillé des caractéristiques du véritable caban

-This woolen cloth is made by an exceptional French house, “Entreprise du Patrimoine Vivant”.
+For decades, our authentic pea coat has been made from a woolen cloth, a blend of virgin and recycled wool.
+This woolen cloth is made by an exceptional French company, "Entreprise du Patrimoine Vivant".

 The Dalmard Marine pea coat has two patch pockets on the outside and also, depending on the model, pockets on the chest and/or inside.